Wild Woman Gathering

 Our gathering takes place at Phenzhopehaugh — a name that carries the quiet poetry of place.

-In old Scots, “haugh” means a low-lying meadow by a river — a fertile space of stillness, water, and soft holding.
+In old Scots, “haugh” means a low-lying meadow by a river — fertile ground held by water and time.

-Phenzhopehaugh speaks of “the meadow at the mouth of Phenz’s valley” — a resting place between hill and stream, between story and silence.
+Phenzhopehaugh speaks of a resting place between hill and stream, between movement and stillness.

-A landscape shaped by time, nestled in the Borders, and perfect for deep remembering.
+A landscape shaped by wind and weather, nestled in the Scottish Borders — spacious, elemental, and perfect for deep remembering.

 WHO IS THE WILD WOMAN?